mutasDev/Jecal/README.md

 # Usage examples

-The following cryptographic concepts are implemented in the current prototype of the layer All concepts work by first constructing an instance of the concept (by choice with a securely generated secret or an own one) and then using operational methods of it.
+The following cryptographic concepts are implemented in the current prototype of the layer All concepts work by first constructing an instance the concept wanted for the corresponding interface of it (by choice with a securely generated secret or an own one) and then using operational methods of it.

 ## Symmetric Encryption (AES)
 To use symmetric encryption, create an instance of an `AESCipher` and use the operational method `encrypt` of it.
 Afterwards transmit ciphertext and key to the decrypting party.